 I was absolutely over the moon when I made it through the first round.
-TARGETjobs sent the shortlisted applications to Enterprise Rent-a-Car.
-Those shortlisted then had a twenty-minute telephone interview with Ashley Hever, the director of talent acquisition for Enterprise Rent-a-Car.
-This itself was a massive experience for me, as speaking with someone so high up in a huge company is really interesting, as well as nerve racking!
+TARGETjobs sent the shortlisted applications to Enterprise Rent-A-Car.
+Those shortlisted then had a 20-minute telephone interview with Ashley Hever, the director of talent acquisition for Enterprise Rent-A-Car.
+This itself was a massive experience for me, as speaking with someone so high up in a huge company is really interesting, as well as nerve-racking!

-Those who were successful at this stage were invited down to the company European Headquarters in Egham for an Assessment Day in March.
+Those who were successful at this stage were invited down to the company's European headquarters in Egham for an assessment day in March.
 As a Scottish student studying in Glasgow, attending this assessment day was a big commitment for me and required me to take two days out of university to travel down and attend.
-Not one part of me was prepared to let this opportunity pass by; however, I booked the hotel and flights and headed for London to take part!
+Not one part of me was prepared to let this opportunity pass by; I booked the hotel and flights and headed to London to take part!

-This was a fantastic experience - not only to visit the European Headquarters but to experience a professional assessment day, much the same as Enterprise Rent-a-Car graduate recruitment process.
-I was thrilled to meet so many friendly recruiters from Enterprise Rent-a-Car, as well as several impressive students from around the UK.
-After a nervous few days waiting to hear, I received a phone call from Ashley Hever to inform me I had made the top 10.
-I was totally shocked to have been chosen to represent the University of Strathclyde on at the final in Canary Wharf!
+This was a fantastic experience – not only to visit the European headquarters but to experience a professional assessment day, much the same as Enterprise Rent-A-Car's graduate recruitment process.
+I was thrilled to meet so many friendly recruiters from Enterprise Rent-A-Car, as well as several impressive students from around the UK.
+After a nervous few days waiting to hear, I received a phone call from Ashley Hever to inform me that I had made the top ten.
+I was totally shocked to have been chosen to represent the University of Strathclyde at the final in Canary Wharf!

 The whole day was amazing.
 TARGETjobs pulled out all the stops to make it a wonderful day of celebration.
 Television presenter Konnie Huq was the host for the day and made it an entertaining and professional event.
 I kept having to pinch myself that I was actually there, in the presence of some of the UK’s brightest undergraduates and most successful company executives!
 That being said, everyone was really encouraging and each of the individuals representing Enterprise Rent-a-Car spent a lot of time speaking to the finalists, wanting to know about our lives and future aspirations.
 I really think this says a lot about the organisational culture within Enterprise Rent-a-Car, which aspires to boost and nurture talent.

 Part of the prize is an internship on two continents!
-My 10-week summer placement with Enterprise Rent-A-Car includes a week in the USA, where I'll experience all aspects of the business, from customer service to marketing to finance and sales, as well as valuable networking opportunities, including the chance to meet the directors and senior management at Enterprise Rent-a-Car in summer 2018.
+My ten-week summer placement with Enterprise Rent-A-Car includes a week in the USA, where I'll experience all aspects of the business, from customer service to marketing to finance and sales, as well as valuable networking opportunities, including the chance to meet the directors and senior management at Enterprise Rent-A-Car in summer 2018.